 In order to start Kafka, open a command prompt by clicking on the Windows Start button and typing “cmd” followed by pressing “ENTER”.
 Navigate to the [kafka_install_dir].
 Use following command to startup Kafka:

-Kafka will generate a number of log statements at start-up as shown below.
+When starting, Kafka will generate a number of log statements as shown below.
 The last log entries will mention '[Kafka Server 01], started'.
 This means that a Kafka instance is up and running.

 This concludes installing ZooKeeper and Kafka on Windows.